 The Myers Way® to Support Thyroid Health

-The Myers Way® Multivitamin is tailor-made to help support optimal thyroid function.
+The Myers Way® Multivitamin is tailor-made to help support optimal thyroid levels.
 I personally lived with thyroid issues.
 I’ve spent my career perfecting the art of supporting thyroid health for myself, the patients in my clinic, and, now, anyone who wants to support healthy thyroid and adrenal function.
 I custom-formulated this multi to be the perfect multivitamin for virtually everyone.
 However, I created it for those with thyroid dysfunction in mind.
-In fact, ALL of my patients with hypo- or hyperthyroidism, including Hashimoto’s and Graves’ disease, had my daily multivitamin in their treatment plans.
+In fact, all of my patients with hypo- or hyperthyroidism, including Hashimoto’s and Graves’ disease, had my daily multivitamin in their treatment plans.

 This specially-formulated multi is jam-packed with micronutrients in the forms your body wants and the amounts your thyroid needs.
 With optimal levels of thyroid-supporting minerals such as zinc, selenium, and iodine, alongside antioxidants including vitamins C and E and other free radical scavengers, no other multivitamin on the market does more to support your thyroid!